ARAldhafeeri/structura/README.md

 # structura
 A tool which generate network graph given a directory path to help Software Engineers to perform analysis on large codebases.
+The visulization is decently fast.

+# quick demo " visulizing a side project " :

+# motivation :
+As software getting more larger and more complex, the challenge of debugging code and perform analysis on it becomes harder.
+This tool currently only visulize the **folder tree** in the near future, I have plans to visulize the following piority is visulizing imports first:
+     - support to visulize very very large codebase " currently, getting the network graph is very fast, but currently, can not visulize large codebase "
+     - tip delete all node_modules
+     - imports
+     - classes, function invoke
+     - do not know yet what else ... :)

 # run locally
 - install nodeJS